aschootemeijer/astro_rv_variations/README.md

 #### montecarlo_sim.py
-THIS SCRIPT PERFORMS MONTE CARLO SIMULATIONS TO CALCULATE HOW LIKELY IT IS THAT BINARY MOTION WOULD CREATE A LARGER DELTA_RV THAN WHAT IS OBSERVED
-(DELTA_RV is the difference between the highest and the lowest radial velocity measurement)
+This script performs Monte Carlo simulations to calculate how likely it is that binary motion would create a larger delta_RV than what is observed (delta_RV is the difference between the highest and the lowest radial velocity measurement.